 We’ll build on the May theme of visuals and visualizations by looking at a wide range of creative & arts-based research methods in June and July.
 We’ll explore all stages of research, from design to dissemination and look at examples that use qualitative, quantitative, multimodal, and mixed methods.
 Follow the unfolding series through this link, […]Continue Reading

-Let’s engage in real-time and have a conversation about thought-provoking approaches to creative methods!
-MethodSpace is going live with a series of webinars, and the first one is Get Creative!
-Research with Pictures & Stories.
-Register now and join us for a webinar panel on July 18, 2019.
+So we can engage in real-time and have a conversation about thought-provoking approaches, MethodSpace is going live with a series of webinars.
+The first one was Get Creative!
+Research with Pictures & Stories, which appears below.

 Categories: Comics, Creative Methods, Creativity, Focus Series, MethodSpace Live!, Multimodal, Presenting, Qualitative, Research, Social Issues, Students, Teaching, Tools and Resources, Uncategorised, VisualsContinue Reading